Rajan316/deep-learning/Digit Recognition/README.md

 ### 2. [Digit recognition through webcam](./MNIST_webcam)

 <img src="https://www.mkompf.com/cplus/images/top.png" alt="neofetch" align="left" height="150px">
-The MNISt dataset is used to recognize digits. <br />
+The MNIST dataset is used to recognize digits. <br />

-<br />The saved model is used for recognizing digits in real time using OpenCV and python through a webcam accessing through image processing. <br />
+<br />The saved model is used for recognizing digits in real time using OpenCV and python through a webcam. <br />

 ##### Click [here](./MNIST_webcam) to go to Digit recognition through webcam case study.